Why Trust OMD?

 University of North Carolina at Chapel Hill (UNC-Chapel Hill)

-Duration: 62 credits (18 to 36 months)
+Duration: 62 credits | 18 to 36 months

-Mode: Fully online with live virtual class sessions and asynchronous coursework (a blend of real-time and on-demand learning)
+Mode: Fully online | Live virtual class sessions & asynchronous coursework

-Cost: $125,589.06 (total tuition)
+Cost: $125,589.06 total tuition

 North Carolina State University (NCSU)

-Featured Program — Online Master of Statistics (MStat)
+Online Master of Statistics (MStat)

 University of North Carolina at Greensboro (UNCG)

-Featured Program — Master of Science (MS) in Informatics and Analytics
+Master of Science (MS) in Informatics and Analytics

 Top Master’s Degree Concentrations in NC